pkpdapp-team/pkpdapp/docs/installation-prod.md

 This file should be placed in the `pkpdapp/static/` directory and named `tutorial_videos.csv`.

-To link to an external help page url, set the `REACT_APP_HELP_URL` variable in the `.env.prod` file to the url of the help page.
+To link to an external help page url, set the `VITE_APP_HELP_URL` variable in the `.env.prod` file to the url of the help page.

 ## Docker Deployment